Dedicated self-development student. Fascinated with researching and discovering the best ways to supercharge our lives!

 It would be hard to pick a winner in this equipment comparison, but because you can purchase ever-heavier 'bells, the kettlebell seems to have a long-term advantage for developing raw strength and muscle.
 Consider the following two routines:

 - Standing Press (with one or two 'bells)

 - Windmills with a pick-up (picking another kettlebell off the ground when bending down,)

 - Turkish Get-up.

 Do this routine for at least 5 repetitions of each exercise and go from exercise to exercise without rest.
 With all 4 exercises complete, rest a minute or two and repeat.
 Try this for 3 or 4 rounds and you have a very intense workout.
-Let's compare a similar routine with the TRX.

 - Horizontal Body Rows or pullups

 Lower the straps six inches off the ground and perform a superset of suspended push-ups followed by Chest flyes (also an advanced move).

 If this is too difficult, the dips can be assisted with your feet on the floor, and you can perform the flyes standing up.
 Still a tough workout.
 But while tough at first, how do you progress after you have mastered these exercises?
 I suggest either changing the angle or adding weight and increasing repetitions.